GameIndustry.ph

 Ragnarok Online GGH

-On February 23, 2022, Gravity Game Hub, a new Singaporean subsidiary of GRAVITY that was established in 2021, launched its own Ragnarok Online SEA server, then-named Ragnarok Online Ascendance.[6]
+On February 23, 2022, Gravity Game Hub (GGH), a new Singaporean subsidiary of GRAVITY that was established in 2021, launched its own Ragnarok Online SEA server, then-named Ragnarok Online Ascendance.[6]
+The server was open to the Philippines, Singapore, and Malaysia.

 References